ziemovit/ColorsMCP/README.md

 ## Overview

 This is a Model Context Protocol (MCP) server implementation built with .NET 9.0.
+Both STDIO and SSE versions.

-Able to ask questions about Colors
+Able to ask questions about Colors.

 ## Configuration STDIO